pdee/pdee/python-modes/pdee/doc/commands-python-mode.rst

 py-execute-block-python-switch
 ------------------------------
 Send block at point to Python interpreter.

-Switch to output buffer.
-Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-block-python-noswitch
 --------------------------------
 Send block at point to Python interpreter.

-Keep current buffer.
-Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-block-python-dedicated
 ---------------------------------
-Send block at point to Python unique interpreter.
+Send block at point to Python interpreter.

 py-execute-block-python-dedicated-switch
 ----------------------------------------
-Send block at point to Python unique interpreter and switch to result.
+Send block at point to Python interpreter.

 py-execute-block-ipython
 ------------------------